 That meant 86% of employees had, at least in part, adopted Google Workspace.
-It also meant the company realized some hearty cost savings thanks to this migration.
+It also meant that thanks to this migration, the company had realized some hearty cost savings..

 “Google Workspace and Onix saved us money from the start,” Johnson says.
 “The savings were pretty substantial, especially in cost avoidance.
 We were faced with thousands of copies of end-of-life software.”

 Ultimately, the company avoided a potentially $2.5 million upgrade to a new version of the legacy solution through a turnkey Google Workspace migration.
-Google Workspace's customer success story of economic impact is real.
+The Google Workspace customer success story of economic impact is real.

 By consolidating to a single, cloud-based platform, the company’s tech leaders were also able to create processes that translated across the organization.
 They guided the workforce into a cloud journey, turbocharged its organization-wide collaboration and nurtured and excited its workers.

-Instead of multiple versions of a document that gets emailed around until no one remembers which version it is, he says they now collaborate in one document in real-time.
+Instead of multiple versions of a document that gets emailed around until no one remembers which version it is, he says they now collaborate within one document in real time.

 “Google Workspace is life-changing,” he says.
 “It’s been a real eye-opener, and we couldn’t have done it without Onix.
 It’s a special partnership.”